 NPR's Cheryl Corley kicks off our series.

-Mr. BRANDON SMITH (Student): I'm a barista.
+BRANDON SMITH: I'm a barista.
 I'm a cashier.
 I'm a prep cook.
 I work in catering.

 CORLEY: Although he's worked some of the time to finance college, Smith depends mostly on loans, both government-subsidized and private.

 SMITH: I watch the interest rates of the loans I take out.
 It's not like I have an option.
 If a student loan company wants to give me a loan at 10 percent, and there isn't any other company that will give me a loan, I have to take a loan at 10 percent.

 CORLEY: Smith says he didn't learn much in school about personal finance.
 At home, the emphasis was on minimizing debt.
 But when it came to education, the message was get the best you can, and a good job will follow.
 Pay the loans off then.
 So after recently checking his credit report, Smith found out he's mired in student loan debt.

 SMITH: It's sitting at 98,000.
 By the time I pay it off, it'll be much more than that.

 CORLEY: And Smith says he really doesn't know what it will take to pay it off.

 SMITH: So I have no idea what the future holds, and that's scary.